kunaldhyani026/ascenda-challenge/README.md

 ### Configurations
 `use_cached_supplier_data` and `merge_descriptions` configurations are present in `config/application.rb`.
 They can be toggled as per requirement.
 ### Testing
 Tests are written in `/spec/requests/search_hotel_api_spec.rb` directory.
+16 tests covers scenarios like valid payload, invalid payload, fetch multiple hotels by ids, destination, failure handling and error response in case of supplier's API failure etc. The data provided by given supplier endpoints is used to mock the test data.

 To run the specs -
 - Login to application's docker container
 - Run `rspec`